X-com/Backup-System/readme.md

 ## To install
 the server, run these commands with a console in the folder you wish to run Minecraft
-1. if you have git use this `git clone "https://github.com/X-com/Backup-System.git" server` if you don't have git download and extract this file. "https://github.com/X-com/Backup-System/archive/server.zip"
+1. If you have git use this `git clone "https://github.com/X-com/Backup-System.git" server` If you don't have git download and extract this file. "https://github.com/X-com/Backup-System/archive/server.zip"
 2. `npm install`
 3. `npm install -g ts-node`
+4. Populate the user.jason file with password and login.
+5. There is an optional discord bridge, a bot that posts messages to and from ingame chat into a discord channel of choice.
+To do so add in the json file information about server and channel IDs also add bot token with a.
+If not, remove the discord.json file.

 ## To run
 the server type: